Due to high order volume, expect your order to ship 5-7 days after purchase

 These types of rare conditions, also called “orphan diseases,” seldom get enough attention or funding because so few people are affected.
 There was little hope that anything would be able to solve this odor problem.

-Maren began kindergarten in September 2017, and we launched Lume Deodorant one month later.
+Maren began kindergarten in September of 2017, and we launched Lume Deodorant for Underarms & Private Parts one month later.
 Honey found our website through a support group for people with metabolic disorders and their families called “The Organic Acidemia Association.”
 The leader of the support group found Lume to be effective for the odor her daughter experienced from a similar condition.

 Honey tried it for herself, and it worked.
 She tried it for Maren, and it worked!

-Maren now has a community of people that provided her with a “do over” in a new kindergarten classroom.
-She is a typical kid in more ways than not and Lume will continue to allow her to have experiences that maybe she wouldn’t have otherwise.
+Maren now has a community of people that provided her with a “do-over” in a new kindergarten classroom.
+She is a typical kid in more ways than not, and Lume will continue to allow her to have experiences that maybe she wouldn’t have had otherwise.
 It was one piece of a puzzle that fell into place for her just at the right time.

 This is a BIG social win for Maren and a validating and humbling win for me as the inventor of Lume.
 It came full circle for me in that moment Maren’s mom and I spoke.